David Dobrik Apologizes Amid Vlog Squad Sexual Assault Allegations

 Earlier that day, Insider published a report in which a woman named Hannah claimed that former Vlog Squad member Durte Dom raped her during group sex in 2018.

 According to Hannah (who spoke on the condition of anonymity), during the production of a November 2018 Vlog Squad video called "SHE SHOULD NOT HAVE PLAYED WITH FIRE!!"
 Dom's aim was to try to "have a five-some" with a group of women including Hannah, unbeknownst to her.
 "It was very much an environment where it felt like saying 'no' was not OK," Hannah said.
-"It felt like from the moment we can there was an expectation that they were doing us a favor an we had to give them content.
-They were verbally, like, 'Why aren'[t you guys being fun?
+"It felt like from the moment we can there was an expectation that they were doing us a favour and we had to give them content.
+They were verbally, like, 'Why aren't you guys being fun?
 Do something sort of sexy."
-The gave her enough alcohol to cause her to nearly black out, and therefore was too intoxicated to consent to having sex.
+They gave her enough alcohol to cause her to nearly blackout and therefore was too intoxicated to consent to having sex.

 Advertisement